Updated: Oct 29, 2020

 For this reason, we can make the claim that both the OT and NT are "inspired", or rather, breathed out by God and both have certain characteristics and imbued quality that reflect to some degree its relation to God.

-The foundation of this inherent reality which is the nature of the word in its truthfulness, reliability, eternality lies in the fact that God himself breathed out the scriptures.
+The foundation of this inherent reality, which relates to the nature of the word in its truthfulness, reliability, eternality lies in the fact that God himself breathed out the scriptures.
 In 2 Timothy 3:16 Paul states this truth, in the word "inspired".

 While our translations are describing the process of inscripturation, the actual word is θεόπνευστος, "Theopneustos".
-This is a adjective, which is made up from God, "Theos" and breathe "pneustos".
+This is an adjective, which is made up from God, "Theos" and breathe "pneustos".
 It literally means "God-breathed".

 It is more than the fact that it comes from God and that God speaks in the scriptures, moreover, God himself breathed out the very words we know as scripture.
-This marvellous doctrine is the foundation for the existence of the unshakable eternal bond between the scripture and God.
-This becomes the cornerstone of our understanding of Inspiration and inerrancy.
-The only reason it is profitable for the man of God is because of its source and essence, furnished by the eternal God.
+This marvellous doctrine is the foundation for the existence of the unshakable eternal bond between Scripture and God.
+This becomes the cornerstone of our understanding of Inspiration and Inerrancy.

 In this blog, we look at two realities that support the notion that God's word is inextricably linked to Him.
 We will see that the word of God is both eternal and eternally true.